naturalis/FormicID/README.md

 ```

 ## :ant: AntWeb
 > AntWeb is the world's largest online database of images, specimen records, and natural history information on ants.
-It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.<br><br>
+It is community driven and open to contribution from anyone with specimen records, natural history comments, or images.

-Our mission is to publish for the scientific community high quality images of all the world's ant species.
-AntWeb provides tools for submitting images, specimen records, annotating species pages, and managing regional species lists.<br><br>
+> Our mission is to publish for the scientific community high quality images of all the world's ant species.
+AntWeb provides tools for submitting images, specimen records, annotating species pages, and managing regional species lists.

-_Text from Antweb.org_<br><br>
+_Text from Antweb.org_

 ### :satellite: AntWeb API
-- [AntWeb API version 2](https://www.antweb.org/api/v2/)
-- [AntWeb API version 3 beta](https://www.antweb.org/documentation/api/apiV3.jsp)
+Images are harvested from [`www.AntWeb.org`](www.antweb.org).
 At this moment version 2 is used because version 3 was not released when the project started.
 Version 3 is also still in beta.
 Later, the scripts will be changed to use version 3.

+- [AntWeb API version 2](https://www.antweb.org/api/v2/)
+- [AntWeb API version 3 beta](https://www.antweb.org/documentation/api/apiV3.jsp)

 ### :open_file_folder: Images / Dataset
 Below you can see two images representing the dataset.
 One is an image of _Lasius flavus_ and the other one is a mosaic of _Tetramorium gollum_ I made using the image set.